Site Search

 6. A recognized MD1 together with a pass standing in the Medical Council of Canada Qualifying Examination (MCCQE) Part I AND at least one year of verified2 postgraduate training; or

-7. A minimum of five years of recent practice experience as the most responsible physician after completing the postgraduate training program in the specialty for which they intend to practise.
-Practice experience must be a minimum of 0.5 FTE (900 hours per year) and must be satisfactory to the Registrar or Registration Committee.
+7. Confirmation of a minimum of five years of postgraduate training and/or independent practise in the specialty for which they intend to practice.
+Independent practice experience must be a minimum of 0.5 Full Time Equivalent (FTE) at a minimum of 900 hours per year.

 Resources